Storm & Flood Damage Rug Repairs/Cleaning

 How Your Rug is Repaired and Restored from Water Damage

 From here on out, you will need a professional.
 Not all rugs can be washed and restored in the same way, and rugs and carpets should never be washed with the same cleansers or cleaning methods.
 Educate yourself on both the type of rug you have and the people you are trusting your rug with.
-If you are not sure who to go with in the Houston area, you are more than welcome to call us for advice.
+If you are not sure who to go with, you are more than welcome to call us for advice.

 After your rug has dried out in the sunlight, the rug restoration professionals will wash your rug numerous times.
-Your rug should be washed with a mix of enzyme wash and organic safe for wool/silk shampoo.
-Generally, a rug that has been in a flood will be washed over and over again until the water and shampoo are both clear.
+Your rug should be washed with a mix of enzyme wash and organic shampoos safe for wool and silk.
+Generally, a rug that has been in a flood will be washed over and over again until the water and shampoo both run clear.
 Then, the rug must be dried flat and in the sunlight again.

 When Hurricane Katrina hit New Orleans, we were able to restore many rugs from there despite being all the way in Dallas.
 Rugs were dried off and shipped or driven to our location, and we were able to ship the rugs back there.